otam-mato/nodejs_mongodb/README.md

      <br>

-   - **Access the app in your web browser using ip/dns name of your server and port 3000**:
+   - **Access the app in your web browser using the public ip/dns name of your server and port 3000**:

      <br>